 09 of 10

 Nicole Gibbons, an Oprah-vetted interior designer and a co-founder of paint label Clare, suggests one of the paint shades from her collection: No Filter.
 It is a beautiful light neutral with a gorgeous warm undertone.
-It's lighter in color, so it can be used in smaller spaces without making them looked cramp or dingy.
+It's lighter in color, so it can be used in smaller spaces without making them look cramped or dingy.

 10 of 10

 Sue Wadden, the color trend expert at Sherwin-Williams, suggests a taupe color called Moth Wing.
 "The paint is a warm and grayish taupe that fits right in with the emerging desert modern style.
 It is the perfect neutral backdrop for natural accents like leather, wool, and wood."
 Quite a few colors will look nice against Moth Wing, so try experimenting with everything from earth tones to light neutrals when decorating.